 I strongly suggest that you avoid all vices while on your poker trips.
 If you are out clubbing all night, you will be hung over and tired the next morning.
 If you spend your time, energy, and money gambling in the pit, you will certainly be a loser in the long run.
 If instead, you spend your time sleeping well, meditating, eating right, and working out, things are much more likely to go your way.

 Assuming you are good at other forms of poker, such as satellites and cash games, you can spend your free time playing those.
 Even if you win only $100 per day, that will become significant in the long run.
 I typically play a decent amount of cash games (as long as the rake is low!) and also a few satellites.
 For example, during my trip to Australia, I spent around 15 hours playing satellites and cash games, winning $7,000.
 In Barcelona (where I won $6,000 on the side), I only played satellites because the cash game rake was gigantic.

 If You Must Travel

 I recognize that lots of people simply must travel in order to play poker because there is no casino in their town.
 Assuming you must play poker (no one ever said you MUST play), plan your trips intelligently and do the math ahead of time to see if you can realistically turn a winner.
-If it is simply not possible, there is nothing wrong with traveling to play with the understanding that you are going in order to learn and to have a good time.
+If it is simply not possible, there is nothing wrong with traveling to play with the understanding that you are going to lose in order to learn and to have a good time.
 You can also play online for tiny amounts of money to get experience.
 If you know that you are not going to win money from a poker trip, ask yourself why you want to go play it in the first place.
 The way you answer that question will determine your course of action.